phphleb/hleb/processme.md

 Note that when the framework processes incoming data (when selected), it only protects against XSS attacks.
 In other cases, such as when quote escaping is required for database storage, additional security measures must be applied.
 ## Request URI Data
 The object returned by the getUri() method is based on the UriInterface from PSR-7, enabling you to retrieve the following request data: getUri()->getHost() - the domain name of the current request, such as 'mob.example.com'.
-It may include the port if it's specified in the request. getUri()->getPath() - the path in the address following the host, e.g., '/ru/example/page' or '/ru/example/page/'. getUri()->getQuery() - the query parameters, such as '?param1=value1&param2=value2'. getUri()->getPort() - the request port.
+It may include the port if it’s specified in the request. getUri()->getPath() - the path in the address following the host, e.g., '/ru/example/page' or '/ru/example/page/'. getUri()->getQuery() - the query parameters, such as '?param1=value1&param2=value2'. getUri()->getPort() - the request port.